himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Zuchong/index.md

   - Alumni
 ---

-Shurun WANG was a visiting student in Himeno-Sun Lab and now is a doctoral student in Nankai University.
+Chong ZU was a visiting student in Himeno-Sun Lab and now is a doctoral student in Nankai University.